For expats, Singapore becoming (a bit) cheaper to call home

+BRIEF-Philippine National Bank clarifies about profit growth & issuance of deposit notes

+* Refers to news article stating "PNB sees robust profit growth, sets p3.5 b capex" posted in the Philippine Star on May 2

-SINGAPORE, When Ritika Verma relocated to Singapore with her husband three years ago, she settled for an apartment much smaller than she wanted.
+By Aradhana Aravindan SINGAPORE, April 24 When Ritika Verma relocated to Singapore with her husband three years ago, she settled for an apartment much smaller than she wanted.
 "Having lived in France, finding out how much landlords were asking for rent was quite a shock," she said.

-Singapore was ranked the world's most expensive city for the second consecutive year by the Economist Intelligence Unit recently.
-Expats have voiced concerns about high living expenses, tightening foreign labor policies and daunting education costs for their children at international schools.
-But life might just be getting a little easier.
-Government data on Friday showed an index measuring rentals dropped to its lowest in January-to-March since the first quarter of 2011.
-The level of rents is expected to decline further as more housing projects are completed.

 Prime residential areas, including the financial district and around the central Orchard Road shopping stretch, have seen the steepest drop in rentals.
 In the fourth quarter of 2014, the average monthly rent of high-end condominiums tracked by Savills Research and Consultancy fell 5.8 percent on year to S$4.57 ($3) per square foot.